INF-HS-KL-BEGGEL/DL_SS22_T1_SNAKE/readme.md

-# Ein Reinforcement-Learning Agent lernt den Spieleklassiker Snake
+# A Reinforcement-learning Agent learns how to play the classic game Snake

 As part of a master project, a functional snake agent was developed with the help of [Double Q-learning](https://towardsdatascience.com/double-deep-q-networks-905dd8325412), [PyTorch](https://pytorch.org) and a [CNN](https://de.wikipedia.org/wiki/Convolutional_Neural_Network).